Revising the order overview, that enables to keep track of production processes and activities.

 During the sketching, I guided myself with research results towards a solution, where every user has the maximum, most contextual control over the production process.

-UI & visual design
+UI and visual design

 Design inspiration retrieved from scrum entities